cereniyim/fraud-detection-app/README.md

 ```

 ### Update environment to run  the notebook
-To run notebooks update environment with the following commands
+To run the notebook update environment with the following commands
 ```
 pip install jupyter
 pip install plotly